-Depending on the texture of your hair extensions, it’s best to keep your hair up when you’re sleeping or working around the house.
-Keeping your hair up will prevent unnecessary wear and tear, alleviate frizz, and preserve a natural curl pattern without the use of heat.
+Depending on the texture of your hair extensions, it’s typically best to keep your hair up when you’re sleeping or working around the house.
+Keeping your hair up prevents unnecessary wear and tear, alleviates frizz, and preserves a natural curl pattern without having to use heat!

-In general, curly hair should be twisted, and straightened hair should be wrapped under a scarf, but consult with your stylist to decide on the best way to preserve the hair texture.
+In general, curly hair should be twisted, and straightened hair should be wrapped under a scarf.
+However, you can always consult with your stylist to decide on the best way to preserve the hair texture of your specific extensions.

 6. Blow-dry Your Braids After Washing Your Hair

-Some of us like to believe that the natural hair underneath our extensions requires little maintenance, when it fact it requires extra maintenance in order to preserve a hairstyle and support healthy growth.
-Your braids, after all, are the foundation of your weave.
+Some of us like to believe that the natural hair underneath our extensions requires little maintenance, when it fact it requires extra maintenance to preserve hairstyles and support healthy growth.
+After all, a your brain are the foundation of your weave!

 After you wash your hair, always sit under a hairdryer, or blow-dry your braids underneath your weave.
-Use a medium heat setting so you don’t burn your hair and scalp.
-This step will help prevent a moldy odor, and will keep your braids in top condition.
+It’s also important to use a medium heat setting so you don’t burn your hair and scalp.
+This step will help prevent a moldy odor, and keep your braids in top condition.

 7. Do Not Apply Excessive Heat to Your Extensions To Make Your Extensions Last Longer

-Of course, you are free to give yourself a few curls once and while, but avoid blow-drying and straightening your hair extensions every time you wash your hair.
+Of course, you can give yourself a few curls every once and while, but try to avoid blow-drying and straightening your hair extensions every time you wash your hair.

 8. Care For Your Exposed Hair Like it’s Your First Born Child

 Your exposed hair or leave-out (your edges, hairline, and your “part”) is the most critical element of your weave.
-Firstly, it’s your natural hair and deserves extra care and attention.
+After all, it’s your natural hair and deserves extra care and attention!

-Secondly, the condition of your exposed hair is what will make or break an awesome weave.
-If your natural hair is broken, doesn’t match the weave’s texture, or is a mismatched length, the appearance of your weave will suffer.
+The condition of your exposed hair is what will make or break an awesome weave.
+If your natural hair is broken, doesn’t match the weave’s texture, or is a mismatched length, the appearance of your weave can suffer.
 So, care for this part of your body like it’s your baby.
-You’ll thank yourself for the extra ten or 15 minutes of weekly work when you still have a healthy hairline in five years.
-How do you care for your exposed hair?
+You’ll thank yourself for that extra 10 or 15 minutes of hair care when your hairline is as healthy as ever in five years!

-Whether you decide to wear a weave this summer is your choice.
-What is important is whether or not you know how to care for your hair.
-These very simple hair care tips will help your weave last longer and look its very best from the day you have your hair extensions installed to the day you have it taken out.
+Whether you decide to wear a weave or not is your choice.
+What is always important, however, knowing how to care for your hair.
+Following these simple hair care tips will help your weave last longer and look its very best from the day you have your hair extensions installed to the day you have it taken out.
 And remember: keep your weave in for 10 weeks, 12 weeks max.